 - Animals on exhibit Saturday and Sunday!

 Sensory Saturday: Your Great Plains Zoo works to be an inclusive place of fun, education and discovery!
 This year we have added an additional hour to ZooBoo to allow those with sensory processing issues to experience the event.
 During this time, the capacity allowed will be low.
 We ask that you please not reserve a ticket for this time if you don't require it to allow others that do to have a ZooBoo experience to last a lifetime!

-*ZooBoo tickets are valid for the night of purchase only.
+*ZooBoo tickets are valid for the day of purchase only.
 Each ticket grants entrance for one individual on the night purchased.